Jared-Glenn/Camelot_The_Resistance/README.md

 When you attend a quest, once all of the quest cards are returned but before they are read, you may force the quest to succeed even when it would otherwise fail.

+#### Advice
+Watch the players you know of closely when they move the search location for Excalibur, or arrange for them to get the Scabbard.
+The location they favor is likely to be where you can actually find it.

 ### Sir Bedivere
 **Cards:** Success, *Failure*